Ankithv007/Docker/Dockerfile/README.md

 - Purpose: This copies files or directories from your local file system (source) into the Docker image (destination).
 - Example: COPY . /app
 - Explanation: It copies everything in the current directory (denoted by .) from the local system into the /app directory in the container.
+-
+### ADD:
+ - ` ADD <source> <destination> `
+ - Purpose: This is similar to COPY, but it can also retrieve files from remote URLs and automatically decompress tar files.
+ - Example: ADD my-archive.tar.gz /app/
+ - Explanation: This will copy the my-archive.tar.gz file into the /app/ directory inside the container and automatically extract it.

 ### RUN:
   - `RUN <command> `